discreetlogcontracts/dlcspecs/CETCompression.md

 Note that the concrete example above was chosen to be easy to write down in base 10 (large digits in `start`, small digits in `end`) and so it should not be thought of as a general candidate for this particular consideration.

-To help with intuition on this matter, consider an arbitrary range of three digit numbers in base 10.
+To help with intuition on this matter, consider an arbitrary interval of three digit numbers in base 10.
-To capture the same range in base 2 we need 10 digit binary numbers.
+To capture the same interval in base 2 we need 10 digit binary numbers.
 However, a random three digit number in base 10 is expected to have a digit sum of 15, while a random ten digit binary number expects a digit sum of only 5!
 Thus we should expect base 2 to outperform base 10 by around 3x on average.
 This is because using binary results in a compression where each row in the diagram above has only a single element, which corresponds